GitJer/Some_RPI-Pico_stuff/Button-debouncer/micropython_integrated/README.md

 ```

 This should result in a firmware.uf2 that includes the button_debounce module.

+## Running
-The firmware must be uploaded to the pico (off, button pressed, on, file explorer pops up, move firmware.uf2 into it).
+The firmware must be uploaded to the pico (turn off, button pressed, turn on, file explorer pops up, move firmware.uf2 into it).
 Thonny can be used to interact with micropython.

 I made the following script and uploaded it to the pico: